Ajay-M-create/lab-gatr-exp/README.md

 # lab-gatr-exp

 Welcome to the **lab-gatr-exp** repository!
-This project implements state-of-the-art transformer and Graph Attention Network (GAT) models for advanced data analysis and machine learning tasks.
+This project implements state-of-the-art transformer and Geometric Algebra Transformer (GATr) models for advanced data analysis and machine learning tasks.

 ## Table of Contents